Psywah/StochasticAllenCanh/README.md

-Stochostic Allen Canh (SAC) Simulation
+Stochastic Allen Canh (SAC) Simulation

 This repostory contains the notes on SAC and its simulation code.